jsalinasf/cheat_sheets/dockerCommands.md

 	docker history user01/my-custom-app

 ### DOCKER Image: ENTRYPOINT and Commands
+You can use this options tu firther cutonize your image
+You will add them to the Dockerfile in order to run instructions

 1. ALWAYS Specify Entrypoint and Command in JSON Format
+1. You can pass the command and the argument all together inside the ENTRYPOINT
-1. CMD will be added to ENTRYPOINT to create a complete instruction for the image
+1. If you need to receive parameters/arguments for the command declared in ENTRYPOINT, you can use CMD.
+CMD will be added to ENTRYPOINT to create a complete instruction for the image
+1. ENTRYPOINT and CMD can have a default value (ENTRYPOINT ["sleep"] CMD ["5"]) so if no arguments are specified,t he image will use this default arguments to run

+* Ex: 1
+Create Dockerfile
+	FROM Ubuntu
+	RUN apt-get update
+	RUN apt-get install python
+	ENTRYPOINT ["sleep", "5"]

+* Ex: 2
+Create Dockerfile
+	FROM Ubuntu
+	RUN apt-get update
+	RUN apt-get install python
+	ENTRYPOINT ["sleep"]
+	CMD ["5"]